-Accordingly, the pending motions to intervene by the Laborers' District Council Construction Industry Pension Fund and the Hallandale Beach Police Officers and Firefighters' Personnel Retirement Fund are DENIED as moot.
+Accordingly, the pending motions to intervene by the Laborers' District

-The Clerk of Court is directed to close the motions at ECF Nos.
-21, 36, and 43 in 13 Civ.
+Council Construction Industry Pension Fund and the Hallandale Beach Police in 13 Civ.
 5629, and ECF Nos.
 22, 37, and 44 in 13 Civ.
 5977.
 The Clerk of Court is also directed to close both actions.